zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/install-client/install-client.md

   ![](./images/image74.png " ")

 7. It should take some time to start the VM.
-Click on enter and you should see the login screen.
+Click enter and you should see the login screen.

   **NOTE:** If you face any issue, please check that Graphic Controller selected is VBoxSVGA as there are some issues in VirtualBox 6 if you use a different one.

   ![](./images/image75.png " ")

-8. Click on Hand-On Lab User.
-Password for user is oracle.
+8. Click **Hand-On Lab User**.
+Password for user is `oracle`.

   ![](./images/image76.png " ")